opulo-inc/docs/docs/openpnp/v4-1/preflight/homing-prep/index.md

 Stop if both nozzles are not close to level.
 They do not have to be perfectly level.

-Homing while the nozzles are misaligned can cause the nozzle to collide with the machine frame or staging plate.
+<div> Homing while the nozzles are misaligned can cause the nozzle to collide with the machine frame or staging plate. </div>

 Adjust the nozzles so they are level before continuing.